PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Caused the Mourning to protect itself, but used most of its power doing so
 		- Slowly burning out, Overlords are straining against their bonds, causing chaos across the world
 		- Requires a sacrifice of a morally "silver" (silver is a shade of gray) character to revive
+- **Varyn "The Valiant" Walhardt**
+	- Last remaining Couatl, was too scared to sacrifice himself for the Silver Flame
+	- Formed Clan Flameforge to keep watch on the Overlords and their prisons
+		- Directly oppose actions of the Lords of Dust
+	- Clan Flameforge lost its original vision
+		- Varyn let it be run by people
+		- It started hunting all forms of evil, most forgot a
 - Artifact 1
 	- Fractured Khyber Dragonshard & fragments
 	- Contains imprisoned consciousness of Rak Tulkesh